+Although the independent living apartments at Fox Hill Village are an ownership model, White Oak Cottages is a rental model.
 The monthly fee at White Oak Cottages as of Jan.
-1, 2020, is $10,500.
-Unlike other communities that charge a “base rate” for room and board, and then extra for services, our monthly fee is inclusive of services and amenities commonly needed by those with dementia, including medication management, laundry, incontinence supplies, and care and assistance with activities of daily living (bathing, dressing, eating, walking, transferring).
+1, 2022, is $11,250.
+Unlike other communities that charge a “base rate” for room and board, and then charge a great deal more for services, our monthly fee is inclusive of services and amenities commonly needed by those with dementia, including medication management, laundry, incontinence supplies, and care and assistance with activities of daily living (bathing, dressing, eating, walking, transferring).

 FINANCING LONG-TERM CARE

-We’re committed to helping families understand the cost of long-term care for their loved ones and are happy to answer questions.
+We’re committed to helping families understand the cost of long-term care and are happy to answer questions.
 Other sources that help pay for long-term care are briefly described below.
 We can put you in touch with knowledgeable professionals (who have no business relationship with White Oak Cottages) should you want to explore these possibilities.

 These policies generally cover a portion of the cost of both nursing home and assisted living services.
 The amount and duration of the benefit vary.
 If you have purchased a long-term care insurance policy, check to see if it will cover any of the monthly fees paid to an assisted living residence.